pluscloudopen/pske-docs/content/en/docs/03-tutorials/permanent-kubeconfig.md

 ---

 # General
+By default you can only download kubeconfigs with a maximum lifetime of 24h from the gardener Dashboard.
+With this guide you'll be able to create your own permanent kubeconfig for your cluster.

 ## Step 1: Create a service account
 The service account name will be the user name in Kubeconfig.
 Here we are creating the service account in the kube-system as I am creating a clusterRole.
 If you want to create a config to give namespace level limited access, create the service account in the required namespace.